michaelknigge/janel/Documentation/HowToBuild.md

 1. Set environment variable `ANT_HOME` to the root directory of your Ant installation.
 2. Set environment variable `JAVA_HOME` to the root directory of your Java SDK (not JRE) installation.
-3. To execute the runtests.bat and runfailtests.bat open the command prompt with “Run as administrator”.
+3. To execute the _runtests.bat_ and _runfailtests.bat_, open the command prompt with “Run as administrator”.